 For our teen boys’ room fun, the faux metal directional arrow is cut from a piece of chipboard.
 Using my jigsaw, I cut and then hot-glued the back of a desk calendar cut into strips around the edge.

 Also, I found that antique Victor Radio shell on Craigslist.
 I wasn’t sure what I was going to do with it at first, but then it hit me.
 First, I covered the empty front with a bit of caning I had from roll my dad gave me.
 Painted it brown and glazed it with an antique gold.
 Then, I replaced the missing knobs with a couple from my hardware stash, and added a faux dial to the face.
 You can see the before HERE.

 I said to myself, “What could be more cool than a secret compartment for them to hide their treasures?”

 The radio hangs with door hinges and has a magnetic closure to keep it flush to the wall.
 My guys LOVE it. ♥

 We are delighted with how well the fixture from eFaucets accents the style we were going for.
 Isn’t it sweet?

 Our teen boys’ room project is complete.
 Wahoo!
 We’re so happy to have been able to give our boys a new space to enjoy for a few more years.
 I can’t believe one day they won’t be here. sniff, sniff.

-I hope you’ve enjoyed the tour and are inspired to try to create your own space.
-Using found treasures and some DIY elbow grease can really give a room a facelift.
+Last, I hope you’ve enjoy the tour and find it inspiring to try to create your own space.
+Using found treasures and DIY elbow grease can really give a room a facelift.